Linear superposition as a core theorem of quantum empiricism: Points of departure

 \section{Points of departure}

-\vbox{\flushright\smaller[1.5] \textsl{In the Beginning was the Word}\\ \textsc{A.~Zeilinger} \cite[$01{:}05'47''$]{zeilinger2}}
+\flushright \textsl{In the Beginning was the Word}\\ \textsc{--- A.~Zeilinger} \cite[$01{:}05'47''$]{zeilinger2}

-\vbox{\flushright\smaller[1.5] \textsl{Most of the time the apparatus\\ is empty and sometimes you\\ have a photon coming through}\\ \textsc{A.~Zeilinger} \cite[$12'39''$]{zeilinger2}}
+\textsl{Most of the time the apparatus is empty and\\ sometimes you have a photon coming through}\\ \textsc{--- A.~Zeilinger} \cite[$12'39''$]{zeilinger2}} \nopagebreak

-Since empiricism is in essence supra"=mathematical \cite{bueno}, \ie, it is concerned with \emph{meta}\-mathe\-matics \cite{kleene, raseva}, its mathematization---theory construction---should begin not with postulates and definitions, but with the formation of an object language, of vocabulary, and ``may only be described by ``words'' and not by a theory'' \cite[p.~106]{ludwig1}, \cite{ludwig3, ludwig5}.
-As A.~Peterson had observed, ``Math can never be used in phys until have words'' \cite[p.~209]{barrett}.
-Therefore, relying on the established understanding of the underlying causes for the quantum eye on physical observation \cite{neumann, auletta, gottfried, greenstein}, up until the end of this section we will adopt the natural"=language meaning of the words observation, system, state, numbers, physical influence, transition, large/small, micro/macro, \etc. Their contents will later be defined more precisely or entirely changed.
-For instance, the meaning of the word `state' will be radically transformed, to which we are drawing attention in advance.
-Accordingly, a degree of informality, clarified on page~\pageref{meta} and in Remark~\ref{meta}, is inevitable here.
+Since empiricism is in essence supra"=mathematical \cite{bueno}, \ie, it is concerned with \emph{meta}\-mathematics \cite{kleene, raseva}, its mathematization""---""theory construction""---should begin not with postulates and definitions, but rather with the semantic formation of an object language (of `the Quanta'), of vocabulary, and ``may only be described by ``words'' and not by a theory'' \cite[p.~106]{ludwig1}, \cite{ludwig3, ludwig5}.
+As A.~Peterson and K.~Popper had observed, ``Math can never be used in phys until have words'' \cite[p.~209]{barrett}, \ie, ``we cannot construct theories without using words'' \cite[p.~12]{popper}.
+Therefore, relying on the established understanding of the underlying causes for the quantum eye on physics \cite{neumann, auletta, gottfried, greenstein}, up until the end of this section we will adopt the natural"=language meaning of the words observation, system, state, numbers~(!), plus and to divide, physical influence, transition, large/small, micro/macro, \etc. Their contents will later be defined more precisely or entirely changed.
+For instance, the sense of the word `state' will be drastically transformed, to which we are drawing attention in advance.
+Accordingly, a degree of informality""---it has been clarified in Remark~\ref{meta}---is inevitable here, but ``the lack of precision \ldots\ is a necessity'' \cite[p.~48]{heisenberg} at the moment.